 The highlight of the town is the Catedral de Santo Domingo de la Calzada and its gothic henhouse.
 Santo Domingo is buried there as well, fittingly, in the middle of the road.
 The only remaining tower (of the original three) is detached and is located across the street.
 This is a rarity in Spain, particularly for a building of such importance, and the location was selected as the nearest place where a suitable foundation could be built.
 Tours are available.

-The Feast day of Santo Domingo is celebrated from May 10th to the 15th.
+The Feast day of Santo Domingo is celebrated from May 1st to the 15th, but the celebration really gets going on the 10th.
 This is quite a celebration indeed, and the feasts themselves include a tremendous quantity of meet followed by all-night processions through town.